 List of Noble Metals

 The noble metals are the six platinum group metals (ruthenium, rhodium, palladium, osmium, iridium, platinum), plus silver and gold.
 Some chemists include rhenium and mercury.
-Others also include copper.
+Although it’s properties are not known fully, roentgenium may be a radioactive noble metal.
+Because of its position on the periodic table relative to silver and gold, some lists include copper.

 |Atomic Number||Element Name||Element Symbol|